Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 You’ve probably heard the famous line (attributed variously) that “resentment is like drinking poison and waiting for the other person to die”.

-I get why people think this.
-Because if you wallow in resentment, only seethe or rant, without doing anything about it, it is going to taste like poison and do nothing but harm.
+I understand why this idea has taken hold.
+Because if you wallow in resentment, only seethe or rant, without doing anything about it, it is going to taste like poison, and do nothing but harm.

-Resentment is a feeling like any other, and feelings are messengers.
+Resentment is a feeling like any other, and feelings are messengers about needs.

 Resentment is the feeling of bitter indignation that we experience when things feel unfair.